SWGustin/Practice_flask/readme.md

 # PRACTICE restful api

-This is to practice building flask restful apis
+This is to practice building flask restful apis.